CHAPTER 4 (Underground Injection)

 002.05 Authorization for injection may be conditioned upon the applicant taking action to protect fresh water as may be specified by the Commission in its order.

-003 AUTHORIZATION FOR EXISTING ENHANCED RECOVERY INJECTION WELLS AND EXISTING DISPOSAL WELLS
+003 AUTHORIZATION FOR EXISTING ENHANCED RECOVERY INJECTION WELLS AND EXISTING DISPOSAL WELLS Code Document

-in any existing enhanced recovery well unless the operator has included that well on an injection well inventory submitted to the Commission within one (1) year following the effective date of this rule.
-The inventory of authorized
+003.01 Each enhanced recovery injection well authorized under order of the Commission prior to the effective date of this rule is an existing enhanced recovery well.
+Injection is prohibited in any existing enhanced recovery well unless the operator has included that well on an injection well inventory submitted to the Commission within one (1) year following the effective date of this rule.
+The inventory of authorized existing injection wells shall include each well name and number, location, Commission order number, date of order, maximum authorized injection rate and maximum authorized injection pressure.

-well unless the operator has included that well on an injection well inventory submitted to the Commission within one (1) year following the effective date of this rule.
-The inventory of authorized existing disposal wells shall include
+003.02 Each disposal well being operated under order of the Commission prior to the effective date of this rule is an existing disposal well.
+Injection is prohibited into any existing disposal well unless the operator has included that well on an injection well inventory submitted to the Commission within one (1) year following the effective date of this rule.
+The inventory of authorized existing disposal wells shall include each well name and number, location, Commission order number or other authorization, date of order or authorization, maximum authorized injection rate and maximum authorized injection pressure.

-prohibited within six (6) months following the effective date of this rule, unless the operator files with the Commission a list of that commercial well and the well or wells meets or exceeds the requirements set forth in this chapter.
+003.03 Each commercial facility well being operated under order of the Commission prior to the effective date of this rule is an existing commercial facility well.
+Commercial injection is prohibited within six (6) months following the effective date of this rule, unless the operator files with the Commission a list of that commercial well and the well or wells meets or exceeds the requirements set forth in this chapter.

-004 APPLICATION FOR APPROVAL OF ENHANCED RECOVERY INJECTION AND DISPOSAL WELLS
+004 APPLICATION FOR APPROVAL OF ENHANCED RECOVERY INJECTION AND DISPOSAL WELLS Code Document

-original and six (6) copies of the application and one (1) complete set of attachments shall be furnished containing all the information required by these rules.
-More than one (1) well may be included on an application, provided, that
+004.01 Each application for the approval of a new enhanced recovery injection well or disposal well shall be filed and verified by a duly authorized representative of the operator.
+The original and six (6) copies of the application and one (1) complete set of attachments shall be furnished containing all the information required by these rules.
+More than one (1) well may be included on an application, provided, that such wells are associated with a single project or unit operation.
+An application for the approval of injection wells which are a part of a proposed enhanced recovery project or unit may be consolidated with the application for the approval of the enhanced recovery project or unit.

-004.02 The application for the approval of an enhanced recovery injection or disposal well or wells shall be accompanied by:
+004.02 The application for the initial approval of an enhanced recovery injection or disposal well or wells shall be accompanied by:

-conducted subject to a unit agreement, the area affected shall be the area subject to such agreement, or that area within one-half (1/2) mile of each injection well, whichever is the greater distance.
+004.02A A plat map showing all wells, including dry, abandoned or drilling wells shall be properly located and designated on said plat.
+In the case of an operation conducted subject to a unit agreement, the area affected shall be the area subject to such agreement, or that area within one-half (1/2) mile of each injection well, whichever is the greater distance.

-004.02B The names and addresses of each person owning a fee, leasehold, mineral or royalty interest within one-half (1/2) mile of each injection well or within the area required to be
+004.02B The names and addresses of each person owning a fee, leasehold, mineral or royalty interest within one-half (1/2) mile of each injection well or within the area required to be shown on the plat, whichever is the greater.

 004.02C A full description of the particular operation for which approval is sought.